Nidavelli/ideal_chatlify/README.md

 4. If the server you are connected to fails, the client will attempt to reconnect.
 It also randomly selects a node on page load for initial connection.

 Notes:

-- Messages are persisted on each node locally.
+1. Messages are persisted on each node locally.
 Messages you see are the union of ones relayed by the node you connected to.
-- To test failover: start multiple browser clients, kill one backend node using the manager script, and observe clients reconnecting to other nodes.
+2. To test failover: start multiple browser clients, stop one backend node using the manager script, and observe clients reconnecting to other nodes.

 ---